zh3nis/scrn/README.md

 ## SCRN Language Models
-Code for the Structurally Constrained Recurrent Network models from the paper [Reproducing and Regularizing the SCRN Model](https://masked)
+Code for the Structurally Constrained Recurrent Network models from the paper Reproducing and Regularizing the SCRN Model (COLING 2018)

 ### Requirements
 Code is written in Python 3 and requires TensorFlow 1.1+.
 It also requires the following Python modules: `numpy`, `argparse`.
 You can install them via: